 There can be little doubt that a good working environment is essential for many of us – after all, with most of us spending an increasing amount of time in the work place, it’s important that it is comfortable, welcoming, and appealing.

-But a recent study conducted by British Land, many employees would consider an average of 5.5% reduction in their reward package in return for being able to work in the ideal office.
+A recent workplace study conducted by British Land, many employees would consider an average of 5.5% reduction in their reward package in return for being able to work in the ideal office.
 86% also stated that they would be more likely to stay in a job longer if they had the ideal office location and features, and 84% felt that, if they were trying to choose between two very similar jobs, the workplace would influence their decision.

 But, what makes an ideal office?
 Clearly this is something that will vary from person to person, however, the study found that 92% of respondents felt that after location and transport links, the safety and security of the office were most important.